dasch-swiss/dsp-docs/README.md

 ```

 The virtual environment is now active,
-as can be seen from the `(.venv)` at the beginning of the command line:
+as can be seen from the `(.venv)` at the beginning of the command line.
 Install the required python packages by running

 ```shell